moffzilla/OAI-Docker/k8/README.md

 3) Query the cluster and make sure K8 is healthy.
     `kubectl cluster-info`

-- Enable support for running Privileged Containers at the K8-master
+- Enable support for running Privileged Containers at the K8-master (optional if juju yaml bundle has it included)

     `juju ssh kubernetes-master/0`
     `sudo vim /var/snap/kube-apiserver/current/args`